nhsengland/data-viz-community-of-practice/docs/dashboard_design/tables.md

 ## Best practices
 ???+ tip "Simplicity"
-    - [x] Minimal use of borders, with a few line rules to distinguis column headings and totals.
+    - [x] Minimal use of borders, with a few line rules to distinguish column headings and totals.
     - [x] White space is used to separate columns.
     - [x] Title and subheadings are in bold so that they stand out.
     - [x] Please ensure there are consistent colours across tabs for tables and charts by using NHS blues, tints and highlight colours.